 Trinidad and Tobago

-On Monday, June 1, the government of Trinidad and Tobago began its third phase of the easing of restrictions introduced due to the coronavirus disease (COVID-19).
-Malls were permitted to reopen on Monday on the condition that members of the public observe social distancing and wear face masks.
+The government of Trinidad and Tobago is still working on its phase-in plans of the easing of restrictions introduced due to the coronavirus disease (COVID-19).
+Malls reopened on the condition that members of the public observe social distancing and wear face masks.
 Malls are still required to close at 18:00 (local time).
 While street vendors have been allowed to resume and restaurants are open for take-out, dine-in is not offered.
 Additionally, outdoor exercise is allowed, but face masks must be worn.

 The Trinidad and Tobago government has indefinitely closed its borders.